 The backbone of the pension system is the GSIS.
 The GSIS was introduced in 1957 and reformed in 1964 and 1980.
 The 1980 reform converted the previous flat-rate contributions scheme to the current earnings-related insurance scheme.
 Participation in the GSIS is compulsory for every person employed in Cyprus and is financed with contributions paid by employers, employees and the government.
 The total contribution rate for employees is 20.2 percent (with an upper ceiling on insurable earnings which is annually revised) and is paid at 7.8 percent by the employee, 7.8 percent by the employer and 4.6 percent by the government.
-The contribution rate for the self-employed is 19.2 percent and is paid at 14.6 percent by themselves and 4.6 percent by the government.
-The total contribution rate is legislated to increase by 1.3 percentage points (p.p.) every 5 years up to 2039.147
+The total contribution rate is paid at 14.6 percent by the meselves and 4.6 percent by the government.
+The total contribution rate is legislated to increase by 1.3 percentage points (p.p.) every 5 years up to 2039.